zeek/zeek/intro/index.rst

 not convey any further *interpretation*, e.g., of whether that URI corresponds to a known malware site.

-Such semantics are instead derived by Bro's second main component, the *script interpreter*, which executes a set of *event handlers* written in Bro's custom scripting language.
+Such semantics are instead derived by Zeek's second main component, the *script interpreter*, which executes a set of *event handlers* written in Zeek's custom scripting language.
 These scripts can express a site's security policy, i.e., what actions to take when the monitor detects different types of activity.
 More generally they can derive any desired properties and statistics from the input traffic.
-Bro's language comes with extensive domain-specific types and support functionality; and, crucially, allows scripts to maintain state over time, enabling them to track and correlate the evolution of what they observe across connection and host boundaries.
-Bro scripts can generate real-time alerts and also execute arbitrary external programs on demand, e.g., to trigger an active response to an attack.
+Zeek's language comes with extensive domain-specific types and support functionality; and, crucially, allows scripts to maintain state over time, enabling them to track and correlate the evolution of what they observe across connection and host boundaries.
+Zeek scripts can generate real-time alerts and also execute arbitrary external programs on demand, e.g., to trigger an active response to an attack.